Vector35/binaryninja-api/docs/getting-started.md

 3. Use the `File/Open with Options` menu which allows you to customize the analysis options (`[CMD/CTRL-SHIFT] o`)
 4. Open a file from the Triage picker (`File/Open for Triage`) which enables several minimal analysis options and shows a summary view first
 5. Click an item in the recent files list (hold `[CMD/CTRL-SHIFT]` while clicking to use the `Open with Options` workflow)
-6. Press the number key associated with an item from the recent files list (0-9, where 0 represents file 10 on the recent list)
+6. Press the number key associated with an item from the recent files list (0-9, where 0 represents file 10 on the recent list, optionally holding `[CMD/CTRL-SHIFT]` to use the `Open with Options` workflow)
 7. Run Binary Ninja with an optional command-line parameter
 8. Open a file from a URL via the `[CMD/CTRL] l` hotkey
 9. Open a file using the `binaryninja:` URL handler.
 For security reasons, the URL handler requires you to confirm a warning before opening a file via the URL handler.
 URLs additionally support deep linking using the `expr` query parameter where expression value is a valid parsable expression such as those possible in the [navigation dialog](#navigating), and fully documented in the [`parse_expression`](https://api.binary.ninja/binaryninja.binaryview-module.html?highlight=parse_expression#binaryninja.binaryview.BinaryView.parse_expression) API.
 Below a few examples are provided: